Hi, I’m Anne-Laure. I’m a neuroscientist who helps people leverage their curiosity to think, feel, and live more deeply.

 Misc.

 All of my interviews, podcast appearances etc. can be found here.
+I’m also a contributor at Big Think.
+Oh, and this is how to pronounce my name.

 Top